-I live in London and they are over 40,000 restaurants (including coffee shops) over here.
+I live in London and they are over 40,000 restaurants (including coffee shops) here.
 So ranking for your restaurant in this city is definitely highly competitive.
 If you are reading this, you probably own a restaurant and looking for SEO tips to improve your visibility on Google.
 So here’s my approach to SEO for restaurant websites.

 So, what’s the objective of my Restaurant SEO guide?